Level 3 Background Check Is NOT Federal (Sanctions & FACIS Explained)

 In addition to this exclusion list, a level 3 background check will include a check of similar databases, such as the SDN (Specially Designated Nationals and Blocked Persons List).
 This list includes people who are ineligible to work on a government contract due to having connections to sanctioned targets.

-This can include terrorist organizations, hostile counties or regimes, and similar entities.
+This can include terrorist organizations, hostile countries or regimes, and similar entities.
 The main purpose of this list is the interest of national security.

 FDA Disbarment